wangqihang12/ai-template/00-rules.md

 - Request feedback at each significant step

 ### Never Do
-- Avoid logical fallacies and invalid reasoning
+- Use logical fallacies and invalid reasoning
 - Provide complex solutions without human review
 - Assume requirements when they're unclear
 - Skip reasoning steps for non-trivial problems